 You could also go with a cheap Android device if you aren’t married to the iPhone.
 There are a ton of excellent budget Android phones out there on the market right now.

-Or, you could stay in-house and snag Apple’s iPhone SE, the company’s 4-inch iPhone from early 2016.
+You could also stay in-house and snag Apple’s iPhone SE, the company’s 4-inch iPhone from early 2016.
 Despite its age, the iPhone SE is still one of the top small screen phones on the market and should be on your short list if you can’t handle having a large-sized smartphone in your pocket.

 The iPhone SE is Great & Getting Better